-If you were a temporary resident for Medicare purposes and have a certificate from the Medicare Levy Exemption Certification Unit of Medicare Australia (see category 3) print C in the CLAIM TYPE box.
+If you were a temporary resident for Medicare purposes and have a Medicare levy exemption certificate or a Medicare Entitlement Statement from Services Australia (see category 3) print C in the CLAIM TYPE box.
 If you do not fall within this category leave the CLAIM TYPE box blank.